T‑Mobile

 The Result

-Custom landing page built and shipped for one of T-Mobile's highest-visibility moments of the year.
-Page handled live updates throughout the broadcast with zero issues.
-New video playlist component, device and switching components, and custom animations all shipped on deadline.
-Coordination across design, development, web ops, analytics, and accessibility teams.
+Shipped on time for T‑Mobile's highest-visibility digital moment of the year.
+Live updates ran throughout the broadcast with zero issues.
+Video playlist, device components, switching flows, and custom animations all delivered on deadline across design, dev, web ops, analytics, and accessibility teams.

 Video Demo